For the Malay language, click here.

 Location: Hat Yai, Thailand

-I’m pondering!!
+Pondered face!!
 There are 10 more cities in Thailand until Laos that we will explore.
 But deep in my mind, can we achieve that mission?
 I rest my faith in God.
 We sit right in front of the counter.
 This time, I feel a bit tired.

 Tips for you.
-Foods such as fruits, rice noodles, snacks and more like Maggi (instant noodles) and biscuits, if possible don’t put them all in the backpack.
-Find plastic and carry it by hand.
+Foods such as fruits, rice noodles, snacks and more like Maggi (instant noodles) and biscuits, if possible, don’t put them all in the backpack.
+Instead, find plastic and carry it by hand.
 Because when you’re tired, the plastic can be placed temporarily at the edge of the road to rest your hands.
 At least, the shoulder and waist are not painful and the legs are not nauseated because the backpack is a bit lightweight.
 It was a lesson on the street we got.

 Journey to Prachuap Khiri Khan

-Just arrived at Hat Yai Railway Station.
+We just arrived at Hat Yai Railway Station.
 Behind my back was a Thai couple.
 Both are handsome and beautiful.
 The station with white, blue and red building colors is a landmark or trademark for Hat Yai city.
 Many travelers know this color from a distance.
 Aish … I’m still gathering this night’s writing mood.
 Please show up … because my writing sounds so formal.

 Waiting again …………… where is our train located now?
 As such, I treat boredom by pretending to be a professional photographer.
 There is also a time in which I observe the activities and behaviors of the Thai people here.